-* The program is for enterprises (Indian or global) including for profit or not-for-profit organizations and individual innovators.
+1. The program is for enterprises (Indian or global) including for profit or not–for–profit organizations, and individual innovators.

-* Product innovations that are at TRL 8 or 9 (where TRL 9 means technology has been applied in its final form and is operational and TRL 8 means technology is proven and developed but not yet operational or applied anywhere) only will be considered.
+2. Product innovations that are at TRL 8 or 9 (where TRL 9 means technology has been applied in its final form and is operational, and TRL 8 means technology is proven and developed but not yet operational or applied anywhere) only will be considered.

 The applicant will be required to submit an online application following registration.
 Only the applications submitted online will be accepted for further evaluation.
-No e-mail or hard copy application will be entertained.
+E–mail or hard copy applications will not be accepted.

 The window for submission of the application closes on January 6 at midnight IST.

 Preliminary screening to select the applications based on inclusion and exclusion criteria.

 Shortlisted applicants to make a demonstration of the solution to the assessing panel.